deephaven-examples/deephaven-weaviate/README.md

 docker compose up --build
 ```

 The first time you start the application, it can take a few minutes, since it has to download the entire dataset.
 Wait for the Docker logs to display `Server started on port 10000`, then connect to `http://localhost:10000/ide` in your preferred web browser.
-The Deephaven IDE should appear with a default layout showing the tables `book_genres` and `book_recommendations` on the bottom half.
+The Deephaven IDE should appear with a default layout showing the tables `book_search` and `book_recommendations` on the bottom half.
 If it doesn't, you can bring them up via the `Panels` dropdown menu at the top right of the screen, or by importing the layout file found in `data/storage/layouts` via the same dropdown.

 If you start this application more than once per hour, you will likely notice the following message appear numerous times on subsequent launches: